Creating a frontend

 cat << EOF >> /etc/sudoers

-paphosting ALL = NOPASSWD: /usr/local/sbin/nginx
+paphosting ALL = NOPASSWD: /usr/sbin/nginx

-paphosting ALL = NOPASSWD: /usr/bin/pkill -x nginx
+paphosting ALL = NOPASSWD: /usr/local/sbin/pap_cleancache nginx

 EOF